-Denominator Data: Device days and patient days are used for denominators (see Chapter 16 Key Terms).
-Ventilator days, which are the numbers of patients managed with ventilatory devices, are collected daily, at the same time each day, according to the chosen location using the appropriate form (CDC 57.117 and 57.118).
+Denominator Data: Device days and patient days are used for denominators (see Chapter 16 General Key Terms).
+Ventilator days, which are the numbers of patients managed with ventilatory devices, are collected daily, at the same time each day, according to the chosen location using the appropriate form (CDC 57.117 [Specialty Care Areas] or 57.118 [ICU/Other Locations]).
 These daily counts are summed and only the total for the month is entered into NHSN.
 Ventilator and patient days are collected for each of the locations monitored.
-When denominator data are available from electronic sources (for example, ventilator days from respiratory therapy), these sources may be used as long as the counts are not substantially different (+/- 5%) from manually-collected counts, prevalidated for a minimum of 3 consecutive months.
+When denominator data are available from electronic sources, these sources may be used as long as the counts are within +/- 5% of manually-collected counts, validated for a minimum of 3 consecutive months.
+Validation of electronic counts should be performed separately for each location conducting VAE surveillance.